 Digital, online or networked learning?

 In this course, you might have noticed that we use the term ‘online’ and ‘digital’ interchangeably in relation to learning that relies on access to the web.

 As Carvalho and Goodyear (2014) noted, while we view learning as ‘a sustained change in behavior resulting from experience’ (p.
 34), our idea of digital or online learning follows what Goodyear et al (2005) earlier described as ‘networked learning’:

-… in which computer and information technology (C&IT) is used to promote connections: between one learner and other learners, between learners and tutors; between a learning community and its learning resources (p.
-473).
+… in which ICT is used to promote connections: between one learner and other learners; between learners and tutors; between a learning community and its learning resources.